Introduction

 Other compounds found by the JHU team were flavourings associated with respiratory problems, pesticides and industrial chemicals.

-Although some of the ingredients used in vaping liquid may be safe such as Vitamin E and caffeine (in the correct doses), scientists know much less about the safety of a vapourised and inhaled form of these compounds.
+Although some of the ingredients used in vaping liquid may be safe, such as Vitamin E and caffeine (in the correct doses), scientists know much less about the safety of a vaporized and inhaled form of these compounds.

-Not to mention, the heating, vapourising, inhalation processes, interaction in the body and exhaling processes that may result in secondary chemical interactions between the thousands of chemical concoctions, resulting in more unknown compounds.
+Not to mention, the heating, freezing, inhalation processes, interaction in the body and exhaling processes that may result in secondary chemical interactions between the thousands of chemical concoctions, resulting in more unknown compounds.

 While scientists investigate the impacts of these chemicals, we do know that there are thousands of cases of hospitalisations due to severe respiratory issues linked to e-cigarettes and vapes, with a considerable number being lethal cases.